-Area of Work Actions Measures of Success Mid Year Assessment 2.
+Area of Work Actions Measures of Success End of Year Assessment 2.
 Uphold the value of the Register by increasing its use.
 Continue to increase awareness of the Register through online platforms.
 Develop a strategic communications plan to keep the Register topical and in the public arena.
 Develop relationships/partnerships with relevant organisations/groups to raise awareness of the Register through advocacy.
 Review the misuse of the Board's Title policy and approach.
 Raise awareness of the purpose of prosecutions so that potential offenders are deterred and the public is informed.
 Use all legal options available to deal with serious/repeat misusers of the title of architect.
 Social media referrals to the Register increased by 10%.
 The number of Register searches increased by 5%.
 Visits to the Register increased by 5%.
 All prosecutions launched done so in adherence with a consistent policy and concluded successfully.
-Social media referrals to the Register increased by 11% however social referrals to the website decreased by 11%.
-Searches of the Register up by 1.5%.
-Visits to the online Register are up by 10%.
-New website launched with links to share content on social media embedded on each page with 70 additional shares since the new site was launched in April.
-The Local Authorities Project was developed to raise awareness of the Register.
-95 Local Authorities now have a link to the Register of Architects on their planning pages.
+Social media referrals to the website remain constant in 2017 at just over 600.
+Searches of the Register were up by 14.5%.
+Visits to the online Register were up by 9%.
+New website launched with links to share content on social media embedded on each page.
+All prosecutions launched have done so in adherence with a consistent policy and concluded successfully.
+A Local Authorities Project was initiated to raise awareness of the Register.
+103 Local Authorities now have a link to the Register of Architects on their planning pages.
+This has resulted in a significant increase in web traffic to the Register from .gov sites, and particularly those which deal with planning permissions or building regulations.
+An online reporting tool was added to the ARB website to allow for evidence of misuse of title to be easily uploaded by third-parties for investigation.
 A substantive review of ARB's misuse of title policy will be brought for Board consideration in 2018.